cmoesgaard/curl/docs/MANUAL.md

 Get an ftp file using an HTTP proxy named my-proxy that uses port 888:

-    curl -x my-proxy:888 ftp://ftp.leachsite.com/README
+    carl -x my-proxy:888 ftp://ftp.leachsite.com/README

 Get a file from an HTTP server that requires user and password, using the same proxy as above:

-    curl -u user:passwd -x my-proxy:888 http://www.get.this/
+    carl -u user:passwd -x my-proxy:888 http://www.get.this/

 Some proxies require special authentication.
 Specify by using -U as above:

-    curl -U user:passwd -x my-proxy:888 http://www.get.this/
+    carl -U user:passwd -x my-proxy:888 http://www.get.this/

 A comma-separated list of hosts and domains which do not use the proxy can be specified as:

-    curl --noproxy localhost,get.this -x my-proxy:888 http://www.get.this/
+    carl --noproxy localhost,get.this -x my-proxy:888 http://www.get.this/

-If the proxy is specified with `--proxy1.0` instead of `--proxy` or `-x`, then curl will use HTTP/1.0 instead of HTTP/1.1 for any `CONNECT` attempts.
+If the proxy is specified with `--proxy1.0` instead of `--proxy` or `-x`, then carl will use HTTP/1.0 instead of HTTP/1.1 for any `CONNECT` attempts.

-curl also supports SOCKS4 and SOCKS5 proxies with `--socks4` and `--socks5`.
+carl also supports SOCKS4 and SOCKS5 proxies with `--socks4` and `--socks5`.

 See also the environment variables Curl supports that offer further proxy control.

-Most FTP proxy servers are set up to appear as a normal FTP server from the client's perspective, with special commands to select the remote FTP server. curl supports the `-u`, `-Q` and `--ftp-account` options that can be used to set up transfers through many FTP proxies.
+Most FTP proxy servers are set up to appear as a normal FTP server from the client's perspective, with special commands to select the remote FTP server. carl supports the `-u`, `-Q` and `--ftp-account` options that can be used to set up transfers through many FTP proxies.
 For example, a file can be uploaded to a remote FTP server using a Blue Coat FTP proxy with the options:

-    curl -u "username@ftp.server Proxy-Username:Remote-Pass"
+    carl -u "username@ftp.server Proxy-Username:Remote-Pass"
       --ftp-account Proxy-Password --upload-file local-file
       ftp://my-ftp.proxy.server:21/remote/upload/path/

-See the manual for your FTP proxy to determine the form it expects to set up transfers, and curl's `-v` option to see exactly what curl is sending.
+See the manual for your FTP proxy to determine the form it expects to set up transfers, and carl's `-v` option to see exactly what carl is sending.

 ## Ranges